-- (NET1460: CAT III) The IAO will ensure all modems are physically protected. - (NET1462: CAT III) The IAO will maintain a listing of all modems, associated phone number, and location. - (NET1470: CAT III) The IAO will ensure that all modem phone lines will be restricted to single-line operation if dial back services aren't used (inward dial only or outward dial only) without any special features (e.g., call forwarding).
+- (NET1460: CAT III) The IAO/NSO will ensure all modems are physically protected. - (NET1462: CAT III) The IAO/NSO will maintain a listing of all modems, associated phone number, and location. - (NET1470: CAT III) The IAO/NSO will ensure that all modem phone lines are restricted to single-line operation if dial back services are not used (inward dial only or outward dial only) without any special features (e.g., call forwarding).